Playa Hermosa, Uruguay

-Playa Hermosa is a resort (balneario) in the Maldonado Department of southeastern Uruguay.
+Playa Hermosa is a resort town (balneario) in the Maldonado Department of southeastern Uruguay.

 Location

 The resort is located on the coast of Río de la Plata, on Route 10, about 4.5 km northwest of Piriápolis.
 It borders the resort Playa Verde to the northwest and the resort Playa Grande to the southeast.

 Population

 In 2011 Playa Hermosa had a population of 611 permanent inhabitants and 1,413 dwellings.